mpc-bioinformatics/McQuaC/docs/output.md

 ### Decoy database

-Before the database search, the pipeline generates a target-decoy FASTA by appending reversed sequences to the input database using the OpenMS `DecoyDatabase` tool.
+Before the database search, the pipeline generates a target-decoy FASTA by appending decoy sequences (reversed by default) to the input database using the OpenMS `DecoyDatabase` tool.
 This step can be skipped with `--skip_decoy_generation` if the supplied FASTA already contains decoys.

 The decoy database file is an intermediate used downstream for FDR estimation.
 It is only written to the output directory when `--save_decoy_database true` is set.